huynhmichelle/Documentation/index.md

 IntelliJ IDEA is an IDE for users to write *code* and develop software in the Java programming language.IntelliJ IDEA has features that can assist users in their development experience.

-In this guide, there will be walkthroughs for setting up three useful features in IntelliJ IDEA: *version control*, the Checkstyle *plugin*, and *unit tests*.
+In this guide, there will be walkthroughs for setting up three useful features in IntelliJ IDEA: *version control*, the CheckStyle *plugin*, and *unit tests*.

 ---